EllisTheEllice/websocket-pong/README.md

 # Note: If you experience problems using docker command as a non-privileged user, try to log out and login again
 ```

-2. Clone this repository and build docker image
+2. *Clone this repository and fulfill prerequisites*

 ```sh
 $ git clone https://github.com/simibimi/websocket-pong